 This not only solidified the value of the offering but also presented an opportunity for account expansion and increased ARR.
 Moreover, it contributed positively to the customer success function's visibility and perceived value within the organization.

-The Plus plan stands as a testament to the potential of monetizing customer success – not just as a revenue-generating strategy but as a means to elevate the level of support and partnership we offer our customers.
+The Premium plan stands as a testament to the potential of monetizing customer success – not just as a revenue-generating strategy but as a means to elevate the level of support and partnership we offer our customers.
 It underscores the importance of recognizing and acting on the unique needs of different customer segments, providing them with tailored solutions that contribute to their success and, by extension, ours.

 Identifying and collaborating on monetizable customer success opportunities

-Identifying customers who might benefit from enhanced, monetized customer success services often starts with recognizing their heightened need for support.
 This recognition can come from direct requests for more intensive assistance, frequent professional services engagements, or noticeable strains on a CSM time due to a customer's demands.

-The genesis of the Plus plan at Akeneo was directly influenced by our customers' expressed desires for higher levels of service, beyond what standard packages offer.
+The genesis of the Premium plan at Akeneo was directly influenced by our customers' expressed desires for higher levels of service, beyond what standard packages offer.
 These requests often come in nuanced forms – sometimes as a half-joking desire for duplicating a particularly effective CSM, but more fundamentally, as a clear indication of the need for what we've come to define as hypercare.

 This realization prompted us to consider why we weren't already providing such an option and led to the development of a service that addresses these unique demands while also contributing to our revenue.